“Where are we going, Mommy?”

-Thelma attempted to avoid the question by replying, “There is only one Santa Claus.
+Thelma attempted to avoid the question by replying, “There is only one Santa

+Claus.
 He lives at the South Pole.”

 Destiny frowned and insisted, “I’ve seen a lot of Santa Clauses on television, and

 they all look different.”
-She glanced back toward the nearby Santa and asked, “Why
+She glanced back toward the nearby Santa and asked,

-are they always white?”
+“Why are they always white?”

 Thelma stood and took Destiny by the hand.
-She realized that this was not the time
+She realized that this was not the

-discussions in the future.
+many such discussions in the future.